 - Step 1 Select the appropriate layer in the layer panel e.g. the Point sources layer, the Area sources layer etc. - Step 2 Click on the Add Feature button on the toolbar to select it.
 Note that the Add feature button changes appearance depending upon which type of source is being edited.
 For example the Add feature button for point sources uses a dot symbol, .
-For area and volume sources, click on the drop down arrow and select either Polygon or Circle. - Click in the map view window at the location where you want the source to be placed.
-If you are adding a line source you will need to click at the location of either end of the line; remember a line source must have precisely two vertices in ADMS 5.
-If you are adding a polygonal area or volume source, or a road source, you will need to click in the map view window at each vertex location, and double click when placing the last vertex to finish defining the source.
-If you don't double click at the end of the drawing, you can still complete the edit by pressing enter on the keyboard or right-clicking with the mouse and choosing Finish edit from the pop-up menu.
+For area and volume sources, click on the drop down arrow and select either Polygon or Circle. - Click in the map view window at the location where you want the source Step 3 to be placed.
+If you are adding a line source in ADMS 6 you will need to click at the location of either end of the line; remember a line source must have precisely two vertices in ADMS 6.
+If you are adding a polygonal area or volume source, or a road or line source in ADMS-Urban, ADMS-Roads or ADMS-Airport, you will need to click in the map view window at each vertex location, and double click when placing the last vertex to finish defining the source.
+If you don't double click at the end of the drawing, you can still complete the edit by pressing enter on the keyboard or rightclicking with the mouse and choosing Finish edit from the pop-up menu.
 If you are adding a circular area or volume source, you will need to click in the map window on the location of the centre of the source, and while holding down the mouse button, move the cursor until the circle is of the required diameter before releasing the mouse button.
 This will create a polygon representation of the circle.

-When drawing road sources, for example, enable the Snap to shape option from the preferences in order to easily connect road ends of adjoining sources, or disable it for fine edits.
+When drawing road sources, for example, enable the Snap to shape option from the Settings menu in order to easily connect road ends of adjoining sources, or disable it for fine edits.

-- Step 4 For non-point features such as area or volume sources, you will need to click on the Save edits button on the toolbar, it to complete all editing in the layer and commit the new features (alternatively, right click the mouse to bring up a pop-up menu and select the Save edits option).
-Single vertex features such as point or jet sources are added instantly when you click on the map view using the mouse. - Step 5 A new source of the appropriate type is created and displayed in the Source screen of the model interface.
+- Step 4 You will need to click on the Save edits button on the toolbar, 4, to complete all editing in the layer and commit the new features (alternatively, right click the mouse to bring up a pop-up menu and select the Save edits option). - Step 5 A new source of the appropriate type is created and displayed in the Source screen of the model interface.
 The source coordinates have been filled in automatically but you will need to fill in the other parameters for the source.
 Refer to the model user guide for further details.